Part II: The MPhil Degree

 Degree Requirements

-Before receiving the MPhil, all students must first receive a MA from Columbia or advanced standing for an equivalent master's degree from another institution.
+Before receiving the MPhil, all students must first obtain an en route-MA from Columbia or advanced standing for an equivalent master's degree from another institution.
 More information about degree requirements and advanced standing for Columbia's MA in Religion can be found in Part I: The MA Degree.
+Students should note that the Theory & Method and Zone Exams are part of the requirements for the MPhil degree, but are completed during the first year of study and coursework for the MA.

-Once all requirements for the MPhil have been completed, the student should submit an application for the MPhil degree to the Director of Graduate Studies.
+Once all requirements for the MPhil have been completed, the student should submit an application for the MPhil degree to the Director of Academic Administration and Finance.
 The Director of Graduate Studies will then sign the form and submit it to the GSAS Dissertation Office by the deadline that corresponds to the intended degree conferral date.
 Degrees are awarded three times a year—in October, February, and May—and each degree conferral date has a corresponding application deadline.
+The Prospectus Defense is not required for the MPhil in Religion.

 The MPhil Exam